 wrong.

-Kevin Brown has been on Kroger's board since 2021 and, ironically, even serves on its Public Responsibilities Committee — the body responsible for overseeing the company's ethical commitments and social impact.
-He is one of the people who is supposed to ensure Kroger treats its workers, customers, and communities fairly.
+Kevin Brown has been on Kroger's board since 2021 and, ironically, even serves on its Public Responsibilities Committee: the body responsible for overseeing the company's ethical commitments and social impact.
+He is among those most responsible for ensuring Kroger treats its workers, customers, and communities fairly.

-Since 2024, Kroger has faced price gouging investigations, a failed $25 billion merger blocked by the FTC, mass worker strikes across multiple states, and lawsuits for wage theft.
+Since 2024, Kroger has faced a price gouging investigation, a failed $25 billion merger blocked by the FTC, worker strikes, and 20 lawsuits for wage theft.

-In 2025, Kroger’s CEO resigned over some major ethical violation the company has been secretive about — all under Kevin’s watch.
-Kroger is heading in the wrong direction, and Kevin Brown is not the person to fix it.
+In 2025, Kroger’s CEO resigned over some major ethical violation the company has been secretive about — all during Kevin’s tenure as a Kroger leader.